XiekangZhang/everything_about_java/README.md

 4. An interface which has only **one abstract method** is called **functional interface**.
 5. Java provides an anotation _@FunctionalInterface_, which is used to declare an interface as functional interface.
 6. Java Lambda Expression Syntax: (argument_list) -> {body}
+---
 ### functional interface
 1. _Consumer_: void accept(T t), it accepts an input and returns no result.
 2. _Runnable_: void run()
 3. _Comparator_: comparing(T t)
 4. _Predicate_: boolean test(T t)
 5. _addActionListener_:
+---
+### Java Method References
+Method reference is used to refer method of functional interface.
+Each time when you are using lambda expression to just referring a method, you can replace your lambda expression with method reference.
+#### Types of Method References
+* Reference to a static method: ContainingClass::staticMethodName
+* Reference to an Instance Method: ContainingClass::staticMethodName
+* Reference to a Constructor: ClassName::new
+---
 ### Java Annotations
 Java Annotation is a tag that represents the metadata attached with class, interface, methods or fields to indicate some additional information which can be used by java compiler and JVM.